Rudieeeee/Autonomous-Wheelchair-System/README.md

 ## ROS2 Setup for Mapping, Localization, and Navigation

-The mapping, localization, and navigation software is intended to run on Ubuntu with ROS2.
-The commands below assume Ubuntu 22.04 with ROS2 Humble.
+The mapping, localization, and navigation software is intended to run on Ubuntu with ROS2 Jazzy.
+The commands below assume Ubuntu 24.04 with ROS2 Jazzy.

-### 1. Install ROS2 Humble
+### 1. Install ROS2 Jazzy

-Follow the official ROS2 Humble installation steps, or use the summary below:
+Follow the official ROS2 Jazzy installation guide, or use the summary below:

 ```bash
 sudo apt update